sirapatp257/CMPM120-Demo3/README.md

 # Poom P. - CMPM 120 Demo 3

+## Where to Play

+Follow [this link](https://sirapatp257.github.io/CMPM120-Demo3/) to access the game.

 ## Credits

 All artwork and sounds are made by me (Sirapat "Poom" Phunjamaneechot).